GARDEN IN THE WOODS

 For the Public

-Garden admission tickets through August 31 are now available.
-Tickets for the remainder of the season will be available when details about later phases of the Massachusetts reopening plan are available.
+Garden admission tickets through October 15 are now available.
 After reading all the information on this page, please click the green button at the end to purchase tickets.

 - Veterans and active duty service personnel, please use the Military ticket option and bring your military ID.